This is my delicious and refreshing Thai cucumber salad recipe. So light and tasty that it pairs well with any dish!

 You know what a cringe moment is?
 It is something that your mind revisits and you instantly feel bad about it and cringe inside.

 Taking those vegetables is a major cringe moment for me.
 I remember standing there with a cucumber in one hand and a tomato in the other.
 I stood there alternating biting into first the cucumber and then the tomato.
-I remember feeling bad the whole time but apparently not bad enough to stop finishing off those two veggies.
+Also, I remember feeling bad the whole time but apparently not bad enough to stop finishing off those two veggies.

 I remember the cucumber seemed extra delicious.
 So crunchy and refreshing.
 But that could have been because I’d never had a whole cucumber to myself.

-On to the Thai cucumber salad
+How to make Thai cucumber salad

 Here are the ingredients: a honking English cucumber, ginger paste, garlic paste, rice vinegar, toasted sesame oil, maple syrup and sesame seeds.